Jack Haslam - British Championship Gold Medallist

 "I will be honest with you - I have found it tough," Jack tells UJ.
 "Obviously competing at the Commonwealth Games and doing synchro on a world stage with your brother is something that was very special to me.
 Unfortunately the year after that and my last year was a tough one.
 I struggled with my back for the whole year meaning I could barely get any momentum in my training.
 This naturally contributed to me having a poor year competitively and as you can imagine this took the enjoyment factor away significantly.
 I then finished the season by having hip surgery to try and fix the problem."

-Coming through the other side, it was time for the 24 year old to face some daunting questions.
+Coming through the other side, it was time for the then 24 year old to face some daunting questions.

 A new direction